oluwatimio/ehotel-backend/README.md

 * TypeScript
 * PostgreSQL
 * PG for NodeJS
+* Google Cloud App Engine for hosting of the NodeJS backend.
 * FirebaseAdmin SDK
 * FirebaseAuth and session tokens
 * The concept of Singletons